jccrispi/Commercial_Control_System/README.md

 > Start on the XAMPP's control panel: Apache and MySQL
 > In front of MySQL, Click on button "Admin" in order to add the database
 > It's going to open a Web browser.
 On the left side click on "new", fill the field name "projeto1" and hit create button
-> Go to "import" tab and hit "choose a file", select "projeto1.sql" that you got from Github.
+> Go to "import" tab and hit "choose a file", select "projeto1.sql" that you got from Github and hit "execute".
 Sometimes it gives some errors, in case it happens, just do it again.
 > Go to C:\xampp\htdocs, copy everything inside it, create a new folder (e.g. "docs"), and paste all the stuff you've had copied.
 > Copy all php files and others files you got from Github (the php_files folder) and paste them in C:\xampp\htdocs